TheGarkine/uAPI/README.md

 upip.install("micropython-uAPI")
 ```

-For your local port of micropython you can also call:
+For your local (e.g. unix) port of micropython you can also call:

 ```
 micropython -m upip install micropython-uAPI